RishiGupta12/SerialPundit/applications/README.md

 ##Applications and design ideas

-This folder contains demo applications and design ideas demonstrating how to integrate and call various APIs of serialpundit modules.
+This folder contains demo applications **source**, application **notes** and design ideas demonstrating how to integrate various serialpundit modules.

 #### USB hot plug and applications
 - d2-hotplug-datalistener-com